Project Name: Leicester, Leicestershire & Rutland Breast Cancer Service Transformation & Improvement Project

 ANTICIPATED BENEFITS FOR THE ORGANISATION(S)

-• Increase the overall quality of care and improve equity of access to specialist care for patients with MBC requiring treatment initiation, evaluation, and monitoring.
+• Increase the overall quality of care and improve equity of access to specialist care for patients with mBC requiring treatment initiation, evaluation, and monitoring.

 • Improved understanding of the current service pathway, and associated efficiencies and inefficiencies.
 Potential to lead to solutions which could allow the CW Partner’s organisation to enhance both patient experience and outcomes.